framely/community/docs/articles/reservation/reservation-api.md

   ```

 ## Resource
-The Resource object represents bookable resources for customers, such as tables in a restaurant, doctors in a hospital, hairdressers in a hair salon, etc. Resource object is an abstract object.
+Represents bookable resources for customers, such as tables in a restaurant, doctors in a hospital, hairdressers in a hair salon, etc. Resource object is an abstract object.

 - Fields